Istanbul Reina nightclub attack 'leaves 35 dead' - BBC News

 20 August: Bomb attack on wedding party in Gaziantep kills at least 30 people, IS suspected

-30 July: 35 Kurdish fighters who try to storm a military base are killed by the Turkish army
+30 July: 35 Kurdish fighters try to storm a military base and are killed by the Turkish army

 28 June: A gun and bomb attack on Ataturk airport in Istanbul kills 41 people, in an attack blamed on IS militants